Neurology Hospital in Dubai

 The onset of multiple sclerosis can occur at any age, but it is most commonly diagnosed in people between the ages of 20 and 50.

-Symptoms of MS can vary widely, but may include problems with muscle control and strength, sensory problems, and problems with vision.
+Symptoms of MS can vary widely, but may include problems with the central nervous system, muscle control and strength, sensory problems, and problems with vision.
 In some cases, MS can also cause cognitive problems, such as difficulty with memory and concentration.

 There is no cure for multiple sclerosis, but a variety of treatment options are available to help manage symptoms and improve quality of life.
 Treatment options for MS may include medications, physical therapy, and rehabilitation.
 In some cases, more aggressive treatments, such as immunotherapy, may be necessary.
 It is important to work closely with a healthcare team, including a neurologist, to determine the most appropriate treatment plan.